GenealogyCollective/gprime-archive/README.md

 gprime --site-dir="family_tree" --import-file="FamilyTree.gramps"
 ```

 The site-directory has a folder named "media" for all of the images and other documents.
-You can copy them here, or, in the previous example, make ~/family_tree/media link to your media folder.
+On --file-import, gPrime will atempt to import any identified media by copying them into this media folder.
+If you want to prevent the copying, use --import-media=False.
+You can alternatively manually copy files into the media folder, or, in the previous example, make family_tree/media link to your media folder.

 Running
 -------